-Judgements about the foreign language proficiency are based on the grades indicated in the substantive examination reports, no information is provided about the individuals who have a TOEFL or other foreign language proficiency certificate.
+Judgements about the foreign language proficiency are based on the grades indicated in the substantive examination reports, no information is provided about the individuals who hava a TOEFL or other foreign language proficiency certificate.

+CONCLUSION: The HEI's institutional capacities concerning criteria 9 partially meets the requirements.
-In addition to the development of external relations and internationalization strategy, set up a clear action plan for the next few years.

-Assure the awareness of teachers and students on different grants and scholarships, promote their participation.

-Reveal the reasons that failed internationalization and cooperation plans.

-Provide the compliance of sillabi, achieved learning outcomes, teaching, learning, examination and evaluation methods and mechanisms with the European scale for foreign language proficiency.

-Coordinate the foreing language courses for the staff.
+- In addition to the development of external relations and internationalization strategy, set up a clear action plan for the next few years. - Assure the awareness of teachers and students on different grants and scholarships, promote their participation. - Reveal the reasons that failed internationalization and cooperation plans. - Provide the compliance of sillabi, achieved learning outcomes, teaching, learning, examination and evaluation methods and mechanisms with the European scale for foreign language proficiency. - Coordinate the foreing language courses for the staff.
 Set up effective mechanisms that reveal the foreign language proficiency level among students and teachers.

-X. INTERNAL QUALITY ASSURANCE
+CRITERION X. INTERNAL QUALITY ASSURANCE